Lisa L. Owens

 These days, typical projects include editing books and other materials for the children’s trade and educational markets, coaching children’s authors, writing articles and essays, and providing manuscript evaluations.
 I also edit books for the adult market in such genres as contemporary fiction, historical fiction, psychological thriller, mystery, romance, business, how-to, and cookbook.

 Over the years I’ve had editorial input of various types, and from concept to market, on thousands of published products.

 As a children’s author, I’ve written 100+ works for young readers, including early readers, graphic novels, middle grade fiction, historical explorations, biographies, teen self-help, and STEM books.
 Visit my author site, llowens.com, for more information or to inquire about booking a school author visit.

-I’ve been an active member of EFA since 2000, serving the organization at the national level as education chair (8 years) and creator/admin of EFA’s Facebook page (4 years).
-I’ve also volunteered locally as chapter coordinator for Chicagoland (2 years) and Seattle (3 years).
+I’ve been an active member of EFA since 2000, serving the organization at the national level as education chair (2004–2012), creator/admin of EFA’s Facebook page (2009–2013), and as EFA exhibit captain (various conferences 2000–2020).
+I’ve also volunteered locally as chapter coordinator for Chicagoland (2002–2004) and Seattle (2011–2014).
 Other professional affiliations include Authors Guild, AWP, PNWA, and SCBWI.
-Currently, I serve as nonfiction coordinator and mentor in SCBWI’s Western Washington chapter.
+Currently, I serve as nonfiction coordinator for SCBWI’s Western Washington chapter.